 1. CMOS Battery

 The CMOS battery sits on your computer’s motherboard and provides power to the Complementary Metal Oxide Semiconductor (CMOS) chip.
-The CMOS chip stores information about the system configuration, including the date and time.
+This chip stores information about the system configuration, including the date and time.
 The CMOS battery makes sure the chip can store this data even while the computer is turned off and not hooked up to power.
 If the battery goes bad, the chip starts losing information and one of the symptoms is that your computer no longer maintains its time and date.